 An early morning storm could not keep Extended Care Consulting and many other dauntless supporters from Alzheimer’s & Dementia Services of Northern Indiana’s 18th annual fundraising walk.
 Held at the Lake County Fairgrounds, the event helped raise funds for programs to support individuals and families facing Alzheimer’s or related dementias.

-Over 5.4 million people across the U.S. suffer from some form of dementia, and in northern Indiana alone, more than 36,500 people have been diagnosed with Alzheimer’s disease.
-Organizations like Extended Care Consulting, which runs a number of nursing, assisted living, and rehabilitation facilities across the Region such as Sebos Nursing and Rehab, Lincolnshire Health and Rehab, Munster Med-Inn, Spring Mill Health Campus, and Dyer Nursing and Rehab, feel the impact of the disease daily, and understand how essential it is to combat and raise awareness of with events like the walk.
+More than 5.4 million people across the U.S. suffer from some form of dementia, and in northern Indiana alone, more than 36,500 people have been diagnosed with Alzheimer’s disease.
+Organizations like Extended Care Consulting, feel the impact of the disease daily, and understand how essential it is to combat and raise awareness of with events like the walk.
+Extended Care Consulting, runs a number of nursing, assisted living, and rehabilitation facilities across the Region such as Sebos Nursing and Rehab, Lincolnshire Health and Rehab, Munster Med-Inn, Spring Mill Health Campus, and Dyer Nursing and Rehab.

 “This is a great way to support Alzheimer’s & Dementia Services of Northern Indiana,” said Kelly Petty, Extended Care Consulting’s Regional Director of Business Development.
 “They help families all across Northwest Indiana and provide some tremendous services.
 It’s nice to come out here and show our continued support, and it brings us all together as a community.”